amirouche/ff.js/README.md

 ## In the wild

 - [lasthope](https://github.com/amirouche/lastho.pe) conversational
-  search engine with the backend in python.
+  search engine with a python backend.